 Living in an IoT culture has redefined what it means to always be on.
 Smart devices are no longer only personal communication devices but now have the capability to talk to each other as well.
 The collaboration of mobile devices and voice-controlled digital assistants is redefining the way we live today.

 With this type of progress come higher levels of complexity and increases in unsecured data exchange like never before.
 A vast network of devices and data transfer means that the origin of data leakage points is becoming more difficult to trace.
 An understanding of this new ecosystem is more necessary than ever.
 For businesses, the primary keys for moving forward are knowing where their devices are, what data is being generated, and who has access to them.

 #3: Ransomware attacks point to a more sophisticated approach

 While it’s not clear whether ransomware attacks will rise or continue to decline, attackers are anticipated to be more refined in their approach.

 Targeting in a variety of ways will increase.
 It is likely that we will see a combination of traditional as well as mobile ransomware hacks, combined with different threats used in tandem, such as phishing and cryptojacking.
 However, phishing and malware delivered by emails remain the most frequent type of attack.

-Additionally, cybercriminals are expected to mature, become more patient, watch and wait.
-They’re likely to produce less attacks with higher impacts.
+Additionally, cybercriminals are expected to mature, become more patient, watch, and wait.
+They’re likely to produce fewer attacks with higher impacts.
 At the same time, the cybercriminal underworld is becoming more collaborative and is consolidating, creating fewer but stronger malware-as-a-service families which could lead to major disruptions.

 Original version of this article written by Martin Kreuzer, Loss Control Consultant Claims at Munich Re Group, can be found on Topics Online.
 For information only.
 Not applicable to all situations.